-The supporting statement suggests that the size of the wild population of Zyzomys pedunculatus, endemic to Australia, is small (estimated to be less than 800 mature individuals).
-According to IUCN, the population declined by at least 81% from 2000/2001 to 2010/2011, and this decline rate may still be ongoing.
-The species is categorized as Critically Endangered.
-It therefore appears to meet the biological criteria for inclusion in Appendix I. However, paragraph 3 a) of Resolution Conf.
-9.24 (Rev. CoP17) and the definition of affected by trade in Annex 5 of the same Resolution are not met, as international trade is not considered a threat to the species and does not appear to have been a factor in its historic decline.
+The supporting statements suggests that the size of the wild population of Zyzomys pedunculatus is small (estimated to be less than 800 mature individuals), According to IUCN the population is estimated to have declined by at least 81% between 2000 and 2011, and that this decline rate may still be ongoing.
+The species therefore may still meet the biological criteria for inclusion in Appendix I. However, international trade is not considered a threat to the species and does not appear to have been a factor in its decline.

 This proposal was prepared in the context of Resolution Conf.
 14.8 (Rev. CoP17) on Periodic Review of the Appendices.
-The Animals Committee, at its 30th meeting (AC30, Geneva, July 2018) agreed with the recommendation from this Periodic Review that it would be appropriate to transfer Z. pedunculatus to Appendix II
+The Animals Committee at AC30 agreed with the recommendation from this Periodic Review that it would be appropriate to transfer Z. pedunculatus to Appendix II.